sandybcsald/-Interacting-with-Koii-Attention-State-Data/README.md

 * A list of all the Valid Contract Sources

-## Searching Information for a particular NFT
+## Searching information pertaining to a particular NFT (via Koii Mainnet)

 To search for any information related to any NFT, follow the steps below:

 1. Lookup for the NFT ID on [Viewblock](https://viewblock.io/) via Finnie Wallet by clicking on Explore Block under the NFT title.

 ![Screenshot from 2022-01-24 21-36-15](https://user-images.githubusercontent.com/47121187/150820034-bdb33381-cbf8-4c6c-a430-1624aef883e4.png)

 2. Copy your NFT ID (*See image illustration below.*)

 ![Screenshot from 2022-01-21 22-22-06](https://user-images.githubusercontent.com/47121187/150568967-cbd72b91-d4f0-4026-ac8d-92b5466b01d3.png)

 3. Hit the URL `https://mainnet.koii.live/attention/nft?id=[PASTE YOUR NFT ID HERE]` *Remove the square brackets when you put your NFT ID.*

 4. All the information pertaining to the NFT ID will be displayed in JSON.

 ![Screenshot from 2022-01-21 22-37-18](https://user-images.githubusercontent.com/47121187/150569694-8bb7b883-bf56-4b01-a11d-61084132fddc.png)

 The information we get after querying a particular NFT ID is in the following order: